You are thinking about taking salaried employment

 > Download the KVK Book of Finance

-> Help with finding clients and assignments
+> Help finding clients

-2. Collaborate with other entrepreneurs
+3. Collaborate with other entrepreneurs

 You do not have to do business alone.
 Connect with other entrepreneurs and share knowledge, pass on assignments, or even start new projects together.
 Look for networking organisations or meetings in your area, or visit a KVK event.